 What advice do you have for applicants considering a career in medicine?

-If you had the opportunity to talk to a premedical student, what would you tell him/her, off the top of your head?
+If you had the opportunity to talk to a premedical student, what would you tell them, off the top of your head?

 Never give up on yourself.
 Allow room for flexibility in your life and studies.
 Prioritize wellness.
 Don’t sacrifice the things that matter to you.
 Don’t be afraid to seek help.
 And make time to have fun.

 What advice would you give to someone interested in pursuing a career track similar to yours?

 Don’t take “no” as an answer.
 Stay committed to your goals, and you will succeed.
 Seek guidance from someone who has a similar story as you.
 And lastly, always be honest and direct with yourself.